-"Drogon here.
-The truck has stopped just inside the entrance.
+The truck stopped just inside the entrance.
 The guy is getting into the cab.
-OK, he's got manual control; he's driving it to the back, pretty slowly."
+OK, he's got manual control; he's driving it slowly to the back."

 Special Agent Mason got on the air.

-"Mason here; Alpha team move to close the circle while the truck noise masks your movement."
+"Mason here.
+Alpha team, move to close the circle while the truck noise masks your movement."

-"Dragon here, I can see all the teams in place.
+"Dragon here.
+I can see all the teams in place.
 There's no path to escape without running the gauntlet of police fire."

-"All teams, wait till Dragon confirms that they are unloading the fentanyl," Mason said.
+"All teams, wait till Dragon confirms that they have unloaded the fentanyl," Mason said.

 "Dragon on the case.
 They've rigged up a ramp to the truck bed.
 They're opening the door to the rear shipping container."

-Mac fought his impatience, looked over at Agent Marecki.
+Mac fought his impatience.
 Gabe reached over and patted him twice on the shoulder."

-"Dragon again, they are bringing out what looks like plastic-wrapped bundles.
+"Dragon again.
+They are bringing out what looks like plastic-wrapped bundles.
 They've set up a daisy chain to get them into the step van.
 Busy little fellows, aren't they."

-Dragon came on again in a few minutes, "Dragon, that's the last of it; they're closing the container door."
+Dragon came on again in a few minutes.

+"Dragon, that's the last of it; they're closing the container door."

 "All right, this is Mason, GO, GO, GO."

 Mac heard an FBI agent on the roof use a powerful megaphone.

 "This is the police.
-You are surrounded.
-We have fifty officers, all heavily armed.
-Drop your weapons and lay down on the ground, face down, with your hands on your head."
+Fifty officers, all heavily armed, have you surrounded.
+Drop your weapons and lie face down on the ground, with your hands on your head."

-Simultaneously, several officers on the roof lobbed a new police device called a SuperNova, just a baseball-sized transparent plastic sphere with unusually powerful LEDs that are as bright as a floodlight, at least until the battery runs out.
+Simultaneously, several officers on the roof lobbed a new police device called a SuperNova, just a baseball-sized transparent plastic sphere with unusually powerful LEDs as bright as a floodlight until the battery runs out.
 A dozen SuperNovas lit up the parking area like it was daytime.

-One of the mobsters pointed his AR-15 assault rifle towards the warehouse roof and fired a burst, but he was shooting blind and hit nothing.
+One of the mobsters pointed his AR-15-style assault rifle toward the warehouse roof and fired a burst, but he was shooting blind and hit nothing.

 "This is Mason.
-Fire at will, take them down!"
+Fire at will; take them down!"

-The gunfire started, loud bangs thundered around the buildings.
-It was like the grand finale of a fireworks show.
-Dragon started reporting on the hits.
+The gunfire started, and loud bangs thundered around the buildings like the grand finale of a fireworks show.
+Dragon began to report on the hits.

 "Dragon.
 Two down in the yard, not moving.
 One tossed his handgun and is lying down.
 Seven are heading for the retaining wall.
 They're going for the rail yard!"

 Three came over first.
+Marecki used his megaphone.

-Marecki used the megaphone: "Drop your weapons, or we will shoot you!"
+"Drop your weapons, or we will shoot you!"

-The rest jumped over the retaining wall, one of them shouted: "Spread out.
-Let em have it!"
+The rest jumped over the retaining wall, and one of them shouted.

+"Spread out.
+Let 'em have it!"

 They scattered like ants, guns blazing.
 All seven had AR-15 assault rifles that sounded like cannons.
 Mac could see two of them approaching his flatcar.